 Experienced attorneys here to help you recover costs associated with persistent automotive problems.

 When a California resident is talking about lemons, fruit is often the first thing that comes to mind.
 However, the discussion might have nothing at all to do with food and everything to do with automobiles.
-Lemon laws are part of the Tanner Consumer Protection Act.
+Lemon law statutes are part of the Tanner Consumer Protection Act.

 New or used vehicles may be covered under lemon laws if they are sold or leased in this state and come with warranties.
 If a manufacturer cannot bring a car to conformity with warranties after numerous attempted repairs, it is classified as a lemon.
 Nonconformity refers to any vehicle issues that impairs a car's value, use or safety.